ahippman/Physiology/01_Linear_Model_Anova.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-This means that there is significant growthrate changes from high Cu to low Cu in both Species (F(1,18) = 118.03, p.val < 0.00001) and that the same is true under low Fe conditions, that the additional lowering of Cu.level changes growth ratessignificantly (F(1,18) = 45.67, p.val < 0.00001)
+This means that there is significant growthrate changes from high Cu to low Cu in both Species (F(1,18) = 118.03, p.val < 0.00001) and that the same is true under low Fe conditions, that the additional lowering of Cu.level changes growth rates significantly (F(1,18) = 45.67, p.val < 0.00001)

 ```r